 - Plagiarism taking ideas, writing, etc. from someone else and presenting them as one's own without proper citations and references.
-This includes material copied in part or in whole from another student, a book, an internet source, or any other source by cutting and pasting, and/or lifting. - Copying the homework or assignments from another student or unauthorized source. - Giving or receiving unauthorized aid, including apprising others of the undisclosed contents of a test.
+This includes material copied in part or in whole from another student, a book, an internet source, the output of an artificial intelligence or any other source by cutting and pasting, and/or lifting. - Copying the homework or assignments from another student or unauthorized source. - Giving or receiving unauthorized aid, including apprising others of the undisclosed contents of a test.